Kentucky Colonel: Bourbon whiskey

 The Kentucky colonel title in business marketing is seen in the ongoing historic association between Kentucky and bourbon whiskey production.
-As of 2013, approximately 95 percent of all bourbon was produced in Kentucky, and the state had 4.9 million barrels of bourbon in the process of aging.
-The historic distiller James B. Beam is referred to as "Colonel James B. Beam" for the marketing of the Jim Beam brand (the largest-selling brand of bourbon).
-The Sazerac Company similarly refers to the distiller Albert Blanton as "Colonel Blanton" for their marketing of the Blanton's brand.
+As of 2013, approximately 95 percent of all bourbon was produced in Kentucky.
+Kentucky has 4.9 million barrels of bourbon in the process of aging.
+The historic distiller James B. Beam is referred to as "Colonel James B. Beam" for the marketing of the Jim Beam brand, the largest-selling brand of bourbon.

+The Sazerac Company refers to the distiller Albert Blanton as "Colonel Blanton" for their marketing of the Blanton's brand.
 In both cases, the "Colonel" title refers to being a Kentucky colonel.
-A brand of Kentucky bourbon called Kentucky Colonel was produced in the 1980s, and at least two current brands of Kentucky bourbon have the word "Colonel" in their name, the Colonel E. H. Taylor and Colonel Lee bourbon brands.
-In 2020 the Neeley Family Distillery (a craft bourbon distiller) in Sparta, Kentucky filed for the trademark "Old Kentucky Colonel" to bring back the original Kentucky Colonel brand.
+A brand of Kentucky bourbon called Kentucky Colonel was produced in the 1980s.

+At least two current brands of Kentucky bourbon have the word "Colonel" in their name, the Colonel E. H. Taylor and Colonel Lee bourbon brands.
+In 2020, the Neeley Family Distillery, a craft bourbon distiller in Sparta, Kentucky filed for the trademark "Old Kentucky Colonel" to bring back the original Kentucky Colonel brand.

 Kentucky colonel nominations

 Each governor decides the selection process and number of colonelcies that are issued.
-The process has previously required a nomination from another colonel or direct recognition by the governor but, under the process established by Governor Andy Beshear, nominations and recommendations for other people can be submitted by both Kentucky colonels and members of the general public by completing a form detailing "any active or previous service in a charitable organization or community service and/or any military service", and a statement of the "noteworthy deed" that qualifies them.
+The process has previously required a nomination from another colonel or direct recognition by the governor but, under the process established by Governor Andy Beshear, nominations and recommendations for other people can be submitted by both Kentucky colonels and members of the general public by completing an online form.